GiveMeAllYourCats/xHaust/README.md

-    ├── xhaust.js               # Main class file of xHaust, handles most control flow ├── entry.js                # Entry file for unit tests, cli or otherwise ├── core                    # Core files are xhaust core classes and can listen to various events in the xhaust lifecycle ├── logs                    # Log files created by xHaust ├── bin                     # Launch file for global npm install ├── coverage                # Coverage files
+    ├── xhaust.js               # Main class file of xHaust, handles most control flow ├── entry.js                # Entry file for unit tests, cli or otherwise ├── core                    # Core files are xhaust core classes and can listen to various events in the xhaust lifecycle ├── payload                 # Payload files are determine specific attack strategies, like a web-form-post one ├── logs                    # Log files created by xHaust ├── bin                     # Launch file for global npm install ├── coverage                # Coverage files